siyuyuan/siyuyuan.github.io/content/_index.md

     content:
       title: News
       text:
+        + ***Dec.*** **2023**\: Congratulations on our paper [IdiomKB](https://siyuyuan.github.io/publication/translate-meanings-not-just-words-idiomkb-role-in-optimizing-idiomatic-translation-with-language-models/) being accepted to AAAI 2024!
+Our work focuses on creating a multilingual knowledge base for idioms with the help of Large Language Models (LLMs), aiming to improve idiomatic translation in smaller models.

+        + ***Dec.*** **2023**\: Join in EMNLP 2023, Singapore!
+Our work [SCAR](https://siyuyuan.github.io/publication/beneath-surface-similarity-large-language-models-make-reasonable-scientific-analogies-after-structure-abduction/) will be in the poster session!

         + ***Oct.*** **2023**\:Check out our [Auction Arena](https://arxiv.org/abs/2310.05746)!
 We explore how LLMs navigate the complex and dynamic environment of auctions!
 We introduce AucArena, a novel simulation environment to evaluate the planning and strategic abilities of LLMs.
 Play with [arena demo](https://auction-arena.github.io/) and see if you can beat AI!

         + ***Oct.*** **2023**\:Our paper [SCAR](https://siyuyuan.github.io/publication/beneath-surface-similarity-large-language-models-make-reasonable-scientific-analogies-after-structure-abduction/) on analogical reasoning got accepted at EMNLP 2023 (Findings)!
 See you in Singapore.